MontrealAI/agijobs-sovereign-labor-v0p1/docs/operations/README.md

   ],
   "manifests": [
     "manifests/addresses.mainnet.json",
-    "manifests/governance/2024-05-01-treasury-rotation.md"
+    "manifests/governance/2024-06-01-treasury-rotation.md"
   ],
   "notes": "Treasury rotated to 0x1234… after council approval."
 }
 ```

-Keep this schema under version control or your preferred compliance vault so every configuration change is auditable and reproducible.
+Keep this schema versioned; it becomes the living history that proves the operator maintained control over the machine at every step.